Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/optimizers.rst

 ==========

-Each optimizer in Shark is an iterative algorithm which tries to find a local minimum of an error function.
-For single objective optimization, we would like to find the global optimum of the error function :math:`f` :
+Each optimizer in Shark is an iterative algorithm which tries to find a local minimum of an objective function.
+For single objective optimization, we would like to find the global optimum of the objective function :math:`f` :

 .. math::
   x^* = \arg \min_x f(x)